qmigrator/qmigrator/example/gatewayapi/README.md

   kubectl apply -f gateway-route.yaml
   ```

+  > [!IMPORTANT]
-  > **Note**: Verify the service names in your `backendRefs` with the services available in your namespace.
+  > Verify the service names in your `backendRefs` with the services available in your namespace.
 For example:
   > ```yaml
   > backendRefs:
   >   - name: qmig-airflow-webserver